BT and ITV in talks to screen Premier League football-paper

 A deal would allow BT to showcase to a wider audience a sample of the matches it plans to offer on its own pay-television service, BT Vision, which will include a new, dedicated football channel.

-BT loosened BSkyB's grip on Premier League football rights when it struck a deal worth 738 million pounds for 38 matches a season for three years that will start from 2013-14.
+BT loosened BSkyB's grip on Premier League football rights when it struck a deal worth 738 million pounds ($1.16 billion) for 38 matches a season for three years that will start from 2013-14.

-BSkyB paid 2.28 billion pounds ($3.55 billion) to broadcast 116 English Premier League soccer matches per season in the three-year rights package worth 3.018 billion pounds .
+BSkyB paid 2.28 billion pounds ($3.55 billion) to broadcast 116 English Premier League soccer matches per season in the three-year rights package worth 3.018 billion pounds ($4.70 billion).

 BSkyB, a pay-TV broadcaster, built its business on top-tier football rights, and effectively created the English Premier League in the early 1990s by ploughing huge sums into securing key matches.